One person injured in pedestrian versus truck crash - Leader Publications

 One person injured in pedestrian versus truck crash

-MILTON TOWNSHIP – One person was injured in Milton Township Friday evening when they were struck by a pickup truck.
+MILTON TOWNSHIP – A Niles resident was injured in Milton Township Friday evening when they were struck by a pickup truck.

 Cass County Sheriff Richard Behnke reported officers investigated a personal injury crash occurring around 6:58 p.m. on US-12, near the off-ramp of M-60, in Milton Township.
 A pedestrian on a non-motorized scooter was struck by a passing pickup truck.
-The pickup truck’s driver stopped and called 911.
+The pickup truck’s driver, Richard Krassow, of Niles, stopped and called 911.

-The pedestrian was transported to the emergency room at Spectrum Health Lakeland in Niles.

-Names are being withheld by the Cass County Sheriff’s Office at this time, and the case remains under investigation.
+The pedestrian is reported in stable condition and is recovering at South Bend Memorial Hospital.

 Anyone with information in reference to this crash is asked to call the Cass County Sheriff’s Office: (269) 445-2481.

-Note: This article has been updated from its original publication to reflect the most recent information.